Feature Articles: Food, Fitness, and Cooking and Produce

 Karma Metzgar, C.F.C.S., Nutrition Specialist, Regional Director, Northwest Region, University of Missouri Extension

-With spring rains, an increasingly warm temperature and trees beginning to leaf out, all signs point to mushroom hunting season!
+With spring rains, increasingly warm temperatures and trees beginning to leaf out, all signs point to mushroom hunting season!
 The morel is not only a tasty delight to humans, it’s also relished by squirrels, chipmunks, turtles and other wildlife.
 It’s all a matter of who gets there first when they pop out.

-The most important rule of mushroom hunting is to know precisely and positively what you're after.
-The Missouri Department of Conservation website has pictures of edible mushrooms, including the morel.
+The most important rule of mushroom hunting is to know precisely and positively what you’re after.
+The Missouri Department of Conservation (MDC) website has pictures of edible mushrooms, including the morel.
 For your safety, visit the MDC site before you go on a hunt – Basic Mushrooming.

 Here are some tips on identifying the morel:

 - Although they vary in size and color, each true morel has a hollow, more or less cone-shaped head connected at the base to the hollow neck.
 There is no break between the head and neck.

 - The second distinguishing characteristic of true morels is the pitted surface of the head.

 - The basic shape is similar to a miniature sheared Christmas tree with a substantial trunk at the base.